FAQ

 We will provide the TICA registration certificate and/or pedigree only after we receive written confirmation from a licensed veterinarian that the procedure has been completed.

-No. If your contract say the kitten was sold “not for breeding”, the kitten must be spayed/neutered no matter who ends up as owner.
+No. If your contract says the kitten was sold “not for breeding”, the kitten must be spayed/neutered no matter who ends up as the owner.

-We are committed to ethical breeding and this includes us taking back our offspring at any age.
-We only allow people that have this same conviction to work with our lines.
-Allowing a one time litter knowing one intact female can result in over 400,000 kittens over the coarse of 7 years goes against our values.
-We believe, given the amount of cats in the community that need a home, that the only breeding we support should serve the purpose to improve health and preserve our Maine Coons for future generations with a zero impact plan to our local communities.
-Just for fun litters does not serve that purpose for us, and in our opinion, the risk of harm to the rescue community is too large.
+We are committed to ethical breeding, and this includes us taking back our offspring at any age.
+We only allow people who have this same conviction to work with our lines.
+Allowing a one-time litter, knowing one intact female can result in over 400,000 kittens over the course of 7 years, goes against our values.
+We believe, given the number of cats in the community that need a home, that the only breeding we support should serve the purpose to improve health and preserve our Maine Coons for future generations, with a zero-impact plan to our local communities.
+Just for fun litter does not serve that purpose for us, and in our opinion, the risk of harm to the rescue community is too large.

 We DO NOT sell our male kittens for future stud service.
 ONLY for Breeding Program.

-The cost to buy a Main Coon kitten with breeding rights is currently $5,000 and up, with an upfront deposit of $1,000.
+The cost to buy a Maine Coon kitten with breeding rights is currently $4,000 and up, with an upfront deposit of $1,000.

 As stated in your purchase contract, the de-clawing of your kitten is prohibited.